isabelleting/PacMen-Exercise/README.md

 ## Roadmap of Future Improvements

-I would like to have each Add PacMan click generate a random color PacMan and add fruits to the game as well.
+I would like to have each Add PacMan click generate a random color PacMan.
+And add fruits or ghosts to the game as well.

 ## License